 Leaving Bilsborrow felt a little bleak as we knew we still had quite a way to go.

 At around 55 miles, Denise called out to me to stop as she had a puncture.
 We were cycling through a town, so we pulled off the road and onto a pathway that led to a bank.
-It was still raining, but not quite as heavily as before, which was a relief.
-Denise checked her bag, but realised that her spare inner tube was in her bag that was in the minibus.
-We tried calling Debs, but we learnt that James and Debs were quite a way away and that it would take an hour or so for them to get to us.
+It was still raining, but not as heavily as before, which was a relief.
+Denise checked her bag but realised that her bag containing her spare inner tube was in the minibus.
+We tried calling Debs, but we learnt that James and Debs were quite a way away.
+It would take an hour or so for them to get to us.
 I decided that the best course of action would be to try to tackle the situation ourselves.

 At one point, we passed a large Evans Cycle store and I considered stopping to buy an inner tube, but I decided to keep my fingers crossed that Denise wouldn’t have any further problems until we got to the rest stop.